infiniflow/infinity/docs/guides/set_up_cluster.md

 :::

-You can also call `ADMIN SHOW CURRENT NODE` to double check the node's role and connection status:
+You can also use `ADMIN SHOW CURRENT NODE` to verify the node's role and connection status:

 ```shell
 curl --request GET \